 Shared group consciousness

 A shared group consciousness must exist within a rhetorical community in order for a fantasy theme to chain out, a rhetorical vision to develop, a saga to exist, or a symbolic cue to imbue meaning.
-Some terms that portray a shared group consciousness are a common ground, mutual understanding, created social reality, meeting of minds and empathic communication.
+Some terms that portray a shared group consciousness are common ground, mutual understanding, created social reality, meeting of minds, and empathic communication.
 Once a group has reached shared group consciousness, they no longer think in terms of “I” or “me” but in terms of “us” and “we.”
-After all, communication is the drive that allows groups of people to move towards their goals.
+After all, communication is the drive that allows groups of people to move toward their goals.
 A shared group consciousness also reduces uncertainty by allowing groups to develop an identity that shapes their culture.
-Shaping their own culture can influence norms, roles, and even decision making.
+Shaping their own culture can influence norms, roles, and even decision-making.

 Rhetorical vision reality link